Step-by-Step Due Diligence

 Type & duration of project activities

-Eligibility criteria and selection Process
+Eligibility criteria & selection process

-HLP rights and available support
+HLP rights & available support

 Develop a Community Engagement Plan